1 Introduction

 where S(t)S(t) denotes the spike train, defined in Eq.
 (1.14).

 The short current pulse corresponding to the ‘discharging’ is treated mathematically just like any other time-dependent input current.
-The total current I(t)+Ir(t)I(t)+I_{r}(t), consisting of the stimulating current and the reset current, is inserted into the solution (1.15) to give the final result
+The total current I(t)+Ir(t)I(t)+I_{r}(t), consisting of the stimulating current and the reset current, is inserted into the solution (1.15) to give the final results

-u(t)=urest+f(ur-ϑ)exp(-t-t(f)τm)+Rτm0exp(-sτm)I(t-s)ds,u(t)=u_{\rm rest}+\sum_{f}(u_{r}-\vartheta)\,\exp\left(-{t-t^{(f)}\over\tau_{m% }}\right)+{R\over\tau_{m}}\int_{0}^{\infty}\exp\left(-{s\over\tau_{m}}\right)% \,I(t-s)\,{\text{d}}s\,, (1.17)
+u(t)=urest+f(ur-ϑ)exp(-t-t(f)τm)+Rτm0exp(-sτm)I(t-s)ds,u(t)=u_{\rm rest}+\sum_{f}(u_{r}-\vartheta)\,\exp\left(-{t-t^{(f)}\over\tau_{m% }}\right) \Theta\left(t-t^{(f)}\right) +{R\over\tau_{m}}\int_{0}^{\infty}\exp\left(-{s\over\tau_{m}}\right)% \,I(t-s)\,{\text{d}}s\,, (1.17)

 where the firing times t(f)t^{(f)} are defined by the threshold condition